-William Waynflete founded Magdalen College School in 1480.
-Coming from humble origins, he was determined that others of ability should be able to learn, to flourish and to serve as he had.
+In founding Magdalen College School in 1480, William Waynflete was determined that others of ability should be able to learn, to flourish and to serve as he had.

 Today, we are one of the UK’s leading schools and respected worldwide.
 Our modern roots as Oxford’s grammar school have kept us true to Waynflete’s ideals.
 But MCS could not be the school it is without the generosity of its supporters.

 We celebrate those who made the school possible each year at Commem – the Commemoration of Benefactors, including William Waynflete.
 This year will be different.
 We welcomed the next generation of Old Waynfletes virtually on 4 July 2020, and we are also calling the MCS community to join together in the spirit of “Conveniamus”.

 “Conveniamus” (-veni, -ventum) means “to come together, convene, unify in agreement”, conveying:

 The subjunctive mood captures so well how we feel in 21st century MCS: we would convene, if it were not for the pandemic.
 Together, we can help future pupils from all backgrounds secure an MCS education.